szubalii/leviat-data-and-analytics/wiki/Delta-Processing.md

 <entity_delta>

-Contains delta records from potentially multiple delta parquet files
+This table contains delta records from potentially multiple delta parquet files

 <vw_entity_delta>
 1. In a single delta parquet file, multiple updates on the same key can exist
-1. Additionaly, multiple delta parquet files can be ingested into the same delta table.
+1. Additionaly, multiple delta parquet files can be ingested into the same delta table before this table is truncated.

 This view retrieves the most recent status for each key taking into account point 1 and 2.